1. What is a management plan?

 The Castle Provincial Park and Castle Wildland Provincial Park are located in the eastern slopes of southern Alberta.
 These parks border Waterton Lakes National Park and are located within the Crown of the Continent (the area of the Rocky Mountains where Alberta, British Columbia and Montana meet).

 This area is an important source to the Oldman River Basin headwaters and is a key area for water protection.
-It is one of the most biologically diverse areas in Alberta and home to a range of rare or at-risk species.
+It is one of the most biologically diverse areas in Alberta with over 200 rare or at-risk species.
 These include species like:

 westslope cutthroat trout